jennifer-mortensen/Shandalar-Tools/readme.txt

 v3 (Data Updater):

-* Migrate data from an existing Forge installation into Shandalar Tools
+* Sync data from the Forge repository to ensure that new editions are supported automatically

 PURPOSE
 =======